Birrellc/project-eternity-ms2/README.md

 ### Deploy

-**_note Github has changed master branch names to main - Currently at time of this project the branch name is still referred to as master._**
+**_Note: Github has changed master branch names to main - Currently at time of this project the branch name is still referred to as master._**

 This project has been deployed on GitHub Pages [Here](https://birrellc.github.io/Eternity-MS2/).